-Name of Student Date of Birth Date of Birth GradeCon npleted by: Date

-No student will demonstrate all the characteristics, nor will a characteristic be evident all the time, but a student showing a significant number of them could have exceptional potential.

-Most of the time Some of the time Seldom Never Not observed 1.
+Name of Student Date of Birth GradeCompleted by: Date No student will demonstrate all the characteristics, not time, but a student showing a significant number of the he Most of the time Some of the time Seldom Never Not observed 1.
 Shows insight and fantasies about cause-effect relationships 2.
 Persists in completing tasks 3.
 Sees problems quickly and takes the initiative 4.
 Constructs and handles high levels of abstraction 5.
 Can cope with more than one idea at a time 6.
 Has strong critical thinking skills and is self-critical 7.
 Has surprising perception and deep insight 8.
 Observes keenly, notes detail; quickly sees similarities & differences 9.
 Displays intellectual & physical restlessness; once encouraged, is seldom a passive learner 10.
 Explores wide-ranging and special interests, frequently at great depth 11.
 Sees greater significance in a story or film and continues the story 12.
 Demonstrates a richness of imagery in informal language and brainstorming 13.
 Can ask unusual (even awkward) questions or make unusual contributions to class discussion 14.
 Asks many provocative, searching questions; unlike those asked by peers 15.
 Has exceptional curiosity and constantly wants to know the reasons why

-Most of the time Some of the time Seldom Never Not observed 16.
+Most of the time Some of the time Seldom Never Not observe 16.
 Displays intellectual playfulness; is quick to see connections and manipulate ideas 17.
 Often sees unusual, rather than conventional, relationships 18.
 Wants to debate topics at great depth 19.
 Demonstrates a sense of humor 20.
 Daydreams and seems lost in another world 21.
 Listens to only part of explanations and sometimes appears to lack concentration, but knows what's going on; when questioned usually knows the answer 22.
 When interested, becomes absorbed for long periods and may be impatient with interference or abrupt change 23.
 Shows sensitivity and reacts strongly to things causing distress or injustice 24.
 Shows unusual interest in adult problems (current affairs and ethical dilemmas) 25.
-Can produce original and imaginative work, even if defective in technical accuracy
+Can produce original and imaginative work, even if defective in technical accuracy omments: